weinitz/LTECleanerFOSS/README.md

 them being extremely shady?
 Tired of them doing nothing?
 Tired of ads?
 Tired of having to pay?
 Me too.

-There simply is way too many apps out there that claim to speed up you device.
+There are simply way too many apps out there that claim to speed up your device.
 In reality, they don't do anything.
-LTE Cleaner only aims to clean your phone by removing safe to delete files.
-Which not only frees up a lot of space, But it also can improve your privacy.
-Since LTE Cleaners removes .log files, which well, log what you do.
+LTE Cleaner only aims to clean your phone by removing safe to delete files, which not only frees up a lot of space, but also improve your privacy.
+Since LTE Cleaner removes .log files, which well, log what you do.

-__LTE Cleaner is 100% free, open source, ad free, and deletes everything it claims too.__
+__LTE Cleaner is 100% free, open source, ad free, and deletes everything it claims to.__

 Cleans:
 - Empty folders